vscode-kubernetes-tools/vscode-kubernetes-tools/README.md

    * `Kubernetes: Run` - Run the current application as a Kubernetes Deployment
    * `Kubernetes: Terminal` - Open an interactive terminal session in a pod of the Kubernetes Deployment
    * `Kubernetes: Exec` - Run a command in a pod of the Kubernetes Deployment
-   * `Kubernetes: Debug (Launch)` - Run the current application as a Kubernetes Deployment and attach a debugging session to it (currently works only for Java/Node.js deployments).
-See [Debug support on Kubernetes cluster](https://github.com/Azure/vscode-kubernetes-tools/blob/master/debug-on-kubernetes.md) for more details.
+   * `Kubernetes: Debug (Launch)` - Run the current application as a Kubernetes Deployment and attach a debugging session to it (supports Go, Java, Node.js, Python, and .NET deployments).
+See [Debug support on Kubernetes cluster](https://github.com/vscode-kubernetes-tools/vscode-kubernetes-tools/blob/main/debug-on-kubernetes.md) for more details.
-   * `Kubernetes: Debug (Attach)` - Attach a debugging session to an existing Kubernetes Deployment (currently works only for Java deployments).
-See [Debug support on Kubernetes cluster](https://github.com/Azure/vscode-kubernetes-tools/blob/master/debug-on-kubernetes.md) for more details.
+   * `Kubernetes: Debug (Attach)` - Attach a debugging session to an existing Kubernetes Deployment (supports Go, Java, Node.js, Python, and .NET deployments).
+See [Debug support on Kubernetes cluster](https://github.com/vscode-kubernetes-tools/vscode-kubernetes-tools/blob/main/debug-on-kubernetes.md) for more details.
    * `Kubernetes: Remove Debug` - Remove the deployment and/or service created for a `Kubernetes Debug (Launch)` session
    * `Kubernetes: Sync Working Copy to Cluster` - Checks out the version of the code that matches what is deployed in the cluster.
 (This relies on Docker image versions also being Git commit IDs, which the extension does if you use the Run command to build the container, but which typically doesn't work for containers/deployments done by other means.)